C4ptainCrunch/thesis/source/index.rst

-Next, we add some convenient methods that will be useful later.
+We then add some convenience methods that will be useful later.